twrecked/hass-virtual/README.md

 # Introduction

-Virtual provides virtual components for testing Home Assistant systems.
+Virtual provides virtual components for testing Home Assistant systems, including switches, sensors, lights, locks, fans, climate devices, covers, valves, and device trackers.

 ## Notes
 Wherever you see `/config` in this README it refers to your home-assistant